scmeyer41/musicgen-text-to-music-demo/README.md

 An exploration of Meta's pretrained MusicGen models for text-conditioned music generation, audio continuation, and melody-conditioned generation.
 The project uses Python, PyTorch, and the AudioCraft library in Google Colab.

 > This was a collaborative academic project for DS 677: Deep Learning at the New Jersey Institute of Technology.
-The team consisted of Michel Fosa, Mallika Kasi, and Steven Meyer.
-Steven proposed MusicGen as the project topic and contributed to the research, technical analysis, documentation, and presentation.
-His teammates led more of the hands-on demo execution and testing.
+The team consisted of me, Michel Fosa, Mallika Kasi.
+I proposed MusicGen as the project topic and contributed to the research, technical analysis, documentation, and presentation.
+My teammates led more of the hands-on demo execution and testing.

 ## Important distinction